Sharing of Buildings

 To obtain consent for such a licence, the managing trustees must complete Schedule 14a rather than use the property consents website.
 If a licence has not previously been granted to the church or congregation to use Model Trust premises, a copy of their statement of beliefs should be sent to the Connexional Ecumenical Officer.
 If the church or congregation is of a known denomination (eg, a member of Churches Together in Britain and Ireland) then the application should be straightforward.
 A conversation with the Connexional Ecumenical Officer should help and, if necessary, there will be a consultation with the Secretary of the Faith and Order Committee.

-Schedule 14a (PDF download)
+Schedule 14a (PDF download) - best for printing off

 A licence for worship by those of non-Christian faiths is not permitted on Model Trust premises.